SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Privacy Considerations {#privacy}

-Media flows are vulnerable to traffic analysis without per packet metadata ({{traffic-analysis}}).
-The security aspects of the media payload / transport are not in the scope of this document and is mentioned here only to provide context for metadata privacy.
+Media flows are vulnerable to traffic analysis even without per-packet metadata (see, e.g., {{traffic-analysis}}).
+The security aspects of the media payload / transport are not in the scope of this document; these are mentioned here only to provide context for metadata privacy.

-Existing TLS, SRTP and QUIC protocols have some mititgations (like padding) but are vulnerable to traffic analysis. ({{traffic-analysis-2}}) Metadata is vulnerable to modification in transit by on-path attackers, who can corrupt checksums, drop packets, or mislabel important packets.
+Protocols such as TLS, SRTP, and QUIC offer some mitigations (like padding) but are vulnerable to traffic analysis ({{traffic-analysis-2}}).
+Metadata is vulnerable to modification in transit by on-path attackers, who can corrupt checksums, drop packets, or mislabel important packets.
 Such changes are detectable by the receiver.